 Traveling SLP

 Traveling SLPs take on temporary assignments in a range of clinical settings domestically and abroad.
-Traveling positions typically require at least two years of experience working in a permanent clinical setting.
-Traveling SLPs can work with therapy or medical staffing agencies to secure contracts at hospitals, schools and other facilities that need to fill SLP positions quickly.
+Traveling positions often require at least two years of experience working in a permanent clinical setting.
+Traveling SLPs can work with therapy or medical staffing agencies to secure contracts at hospitals, schools, and other facilities that need to fill SLP positions quickly.

 “Be positive, be flexible, and be prepared to hit the ground running and go to work in any situation,” said Kuhn.
 “Be open to new possibilities.
 Travelers go where therapists are needed.
 If you are really stuck on going to one location or working in one specific setting, it may never happen.”